sreya-satheesh/realistic-earth/README.md

 ![recording (1)](https://github.com/sreya-satheesh/realistic-earth/assets/168891722/c7d17e6d-9460-4e84-83b4-af06e68a5164)

-Creating a realistic Earth with Three.js involves more than just applying a texture.
 This project aims to simulate various natural phenomena to achieve a lifelike representation of the Earth.

 ## Features